-A diary is something personal and important to the individual as a record of their life experiences.
-I believe that the diary is an intimate and authentic form of self expression that many people can relate to as valuable.
-I believe valuing art leads to more awareness and can inspire people to live their dreams.
-I have dreams like ongoing inner peace.
-I have a deep appreciation for all creative souls who fearlessly explore all of life’s possibilities and get inspiration from others journals, biographies, and memoirs.
+A diary is something personal and important to the individual as a record of their life experiences and development.
+A diary is an intimate and authentic form of self expression that many people can relate to as valuable.
+I believe valuing art leads to more awareness and can inspire people to live and achieve their big dreams.
+I have dreams like inner peace and living in healthy beautiful world.

 How is art a catalyst for Self-awareness?

-I say, learning an art is an opportunity to grow conscious awareness.
+I say, a personal art practice is an opportunity to grow conscious awareness beyond expectations.
 My perspective comes from decades of personal creative practice, a BFA with an emphasis in painting, and an MA in Humanities with an emphasis in depth psychology.
 They say great art is highly nutritious.
 As what you eat nourishes your body, so what you imagine nourishes your psyche.
 Jung (2012) said, “There is no difference in principle between organic and psychic growth.”

 I believe a creative life is a full and active life (both positive and negative vibes).
 Sometimes we get stuck in emotions, beliefs, and ideas that can zap energy and distort perceptions or reality.
 It is practical to learn the arts just like you would learn to provide yourself with tools for making healthy food, friendships, environments, and jobs.
 Finding inspiration to make art can be more challenging then finding inspiration to make a good meal.

-I am inspired to make art by other artists like Madonna, Monet, and Kiki Smith.
-I am also inspired to make art by learning about social and environmental justice issues.
+I am inspired to make art by other artists like Andrea Zittel, James Turrell, and Kiki Smith.
+I am also inspired to make art by social and environmental justice issues.
 Turning inward for inspiration, there are three techniques I use.
 These are; Active Imagination, Dream Tending, and Mix Method / Art Practice Research.